 Use: Kids Prefer Chocolate Over Fresh Green Soup (Kingdom, Phylum, Class, Order, Family, Genus, Species)

 Tip : Remember that there is ‘a’ ‘rat’ in ‘Separate’

 Learn to draw your diagrams: Yes.
-As a student of Sciences, please know the innumerable diagrams with name of the parts , perfectly.
+As a student of Sciences, please know the innumerable diagrams with the name of parts, perfectly.
 This almost solves your issues with rote-learning or memorizing the whole answer.
-It is near to impossible to remember pages and pages of texts in Science subjects.
+It is near impossible to remember pages and pages of texts in Science subjects.
 Once you know to draw the diagrams and can name the parts, half the battle is won.
 Next, you just need to elucidate the diagram in your own words.
 Try it!

-Remember to read the Text-Book thoroughly: Nothing will ever come out of that ‘Precious book’ of yours.
-If it does, then it is considered ‘Out of Syllabus’.
+Remember to read the text-book thoroughly: Nothing will ever come out of that ‘precious book’ of yours.
+If it does, then it is considered ‘out of syllabus’.
 So, make sure you have read every lesson, every line, every word of the ‘Text Book’.
 Underline, highlight, jot down points as you read.
-These will come handy later as a reckoner.
-If you do not believe in scribbling in the book then use ‘Sticky notes’ easy peasy.
-Also, keep jotting down points as the teacher explains the lesson.Go through the ‘Summary’ at the end of the lesson and also try to solve the exercises at the end of each.
+These will come handy later as a ready reckoner.
+If you do not believe in scribbling in the book then use ‘Sticky notes’- easy peasy.
+Also, keep jotting down points as the teacher explains the lesson .Go through the ‘Summary’ at the end of the lesson and also try to solve the exercises at the end of each.